-CJ5401 ROTA Module I: (Legal Concepts I)
+CJ5401 ROTA Module I: (Legal Concepts I) 3 credits (3 lec hrs/wk)

 Legal Concepts I is the first module of the Reserve Officer Training Academy.
 The course offers a basic overview of the criminal justice system in Oregon to reserve police officers and focuses on the Oregon Criminal Code and laws police officers enforce while carrying out their responsibilities.
 Course content is based on Oregon Department of Public Safety Standards and Training performance objectives.